huggingface/peft/docs/source/accelerate/fsdp.md

 --use_4bit_quantization False
 ```

 Notice that we are using LoRA with  rank=8, alpha=16 and targeting all linear layers.
-We are passing the FSDP config file and finetuning 70B Llama model on a subset of ultrachat dataset.
+We are passing the FSDP config file and finetuning the 70B Llama model on a subset of the [ultrachat dataset](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k).

 ## The important parts